rails/rails/guides/source/association_basics.md

 end
 ```

-This ensures that even if `optional: true` allows `author_id` to be NULL, when
+This ensures that even though `optional: true` allows `author_id` to be NULL,
-it is not NULL, it must point to a valid record in the authors table.
+when it's not NULL, it must still reference a valid record in the authors table.

 #### Methods Added by `belongs_to`

-In database terms, the `belongs_to` association says that this model's table
-contains a column which represents a reference to another table.
-This can be
-used to set up one-to-one or one-to-many relations, depending on the setup.
-If
-the table of the other class contains the reference in a one-to-one relation,
-then you should use `has_one` instead.

 When you declare a `belongs_to` association, the declaring class automatically
 gains numerous methods related to the association.
-Some of these include:
+Some of these are:

 * `association=(associate)`
 * `build_association(attributes = {})`